Particular/ServiceControl/docs/testing.md

 ## Multi-instance tests

 Multi-instance tests validate the interaction between different ServiceControl instances.
 ServiceControl instances are run in-memory in the same process.
 LearningTransport is used for all tests.

+## Container tests

+Containers images generated for all builds are pushed to the [GitHub container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+Once pushed all images are tested by [spinning them all up for each supported transport](/src/container-integration-test/).